 - Poor Customer Discovery

-- A Requirements Analyst gone rogue that is out of touch with true business needs.
+- A Requirements Analyst went rogue that is out of touch with true business needs.

 - Incorrect assumptions were made.